akiomiyao/tif/README.md

 TIF is one of the fastest and the smallest program among analysis programs of next generation sequencing (NGS).
 The distinctive feature of TIF is direct selection containing end sequences of the target transposable element from short reads of NGS.

 ### Update
+Now, tif2.pl runs with commandline options.
+(2016-10-22) e.g. perl tif2.pl ref.fasta TGTTAAATATATATACA TTGCAAGTTAGTTAAGA
+First argument is the path of reference sequence with multi-fasta format.
+Second argument is the head sequence of transposon.
+Third argument is the tail sequence of transposon.

 New extended version (tif2.pl) was developped.
 This version does not depend on BLAST search.
 Search script was included in tif2.pl.
+(2015-03-02)

 ### Static data required by TIF (for demonstration)